courros/hnco/README.md

 The purpose of this experiment is to study the evolution of the maximum found so far.
 Each algorithm is run only once on each function.
+Time is expressed in terms of number of evaluations.

 ### Parameter

 This experiment is similar to the benchmark experiment but the same algorithm is run with some parameter taking values in a given set.
-In particular, this experiment explores the influence of the learning rate on the performance of PBIL.
+In the example, the influence of the learning rate on the performance of PBIL is studied.

 ### Runtime